To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates how the market is uncertain with the direction.
+Trading is carried out above the 30 and 50 daily moving averages, which indicates the construction of a new uptrend for the euro.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 Growth will be limited by the upper level of the indicator in the area of 1.1615.
 In the event of a decline, support will be provided by the lower border of the indicator at 1.1555.